 Madison Employment Attorney

 Attorney Godbe also assists Wisconsin employees in securing the respect and fair compensation they deserve from their employers.
-Whether you are experiencing retaliation, being punished for taking family or medical leave, experiencing workplace discrimination, or being unfairly denied overtime pay, our employment law attorneys and staff will listen to your story with compassion and guide you through what can be a challenging process.
+Whether you are experiencing discrimination, being punished for taking family or medical leave, or have been retaliated against or wrongfully terminated, our employment law attorneys and staff will listen to your story with compassion and guide you through what can be a challenging process.

 Outside the office, Attorney Godbe enjoys turning wooden bowls and vases on his lathe (he is a proud member of the Badger Woodturners), playing the guitar and mandolin, and trying (in vain) to submit a winning entry to the New Yorker cartoon caption contest.

 Attorney Godbe joined Hawks Quindel in 2016 after clerking with the firm.

 As a Madison employment attorney, Attorney Godbe has experience working with clients to assert their rights after facing discrimination or harassment in the workplace.
 He has helped clients navigate Wisconsin’s administrative agency overseeing workplace complaints, the Equal Rights Division of the Department of Workforce Development.
 Along with Attorneys from the ACLU and others from Hawks Quindel, S.C., Attorney Godbe was part of the team that helped secure a $780,000 jury award for two transgender state employees who were unlawfully denied healthcare coverage in violation of the Equal Protection Clause of the 14th Amendment to the Constitution, Title VII of the Civil Rights Act, and the Affordable Care Act.

 In his consumer practice, Attorney Godbe has achieved favorable outcomes for clients who have been the victims of unlawful repossessions, automobile fraud, false advertising, debt collection harassment, and robocalling.